Nubra: Tourism

 The Nubra valley was open for tourists up to Hunder (the land of sand dunes) until 2010.
-The region beyond Hunder gives way to a greener region of Ladakh because of its lower altitude.
+The region beyond Hunder gives way to a greener region of Ladakh because of its lower elevation.
 The village of Turtuk which was unseen by tourists till 2010 is a virgin destination for people who seek peace and an interaction with a tribal community of Ladakh.
 The local Balti people follow their age old customs in their lifestyle and speak a language which oral and not yet written.
 For tourists Turtuk offers serene camping sites with environment friendly infrastructure.

 Panamik is noted for its hot springs.
 Between Hundar and Diskit lie seven kilometres of sand dunes, and (two-humped) Bactrian camels graze in the neighbouring "forests" of seabuckthorn.
 Non-locals are not allowed below Hundar village into the Balti area, as it is a border area.